gophercoders/website/content/lessons/KS2/lower/further-selection.md

 If you do not have a function called `IsTheDoorUnlocked()` available then you can work this out by negating the answer that `IsTheDoorLocked()` returns.

+If the door is locked, it must be closed.
+If the door is unlocked the negation or negation of locked then it must be open.

 So you don't need a function called `IsTheDoorUnlocked` at all!

 ### What if you want to tell if things are unequal?